dhewzulla/nappyzap-vehicle/README.md

 # nappyzap-vehicle

-This is an start up project for creating JPA based restful (json) web services.
+This is a start-up project for creating a JPA based RESTful (json) web services.

-You can follow the following steps to run & test it, and then you can build your services on top of it.
+You can follow the following steps to run & test it, and then you can build your own services by looking the example codes.

 (1) Download the project:
     git clone git@github.com:dhewzulla/nappyzap-vehicle.git